Working with Tailwind

 colors

-object from tailwind to be able to access the native colors later in the config file - We then load the
+object from tailwind to be able to access the native colors later in the configuration file - We then load the

 plugin